MystenLabs/sui/doc/in-progress/custom-upgrade-policy.md

     fun week_day(ctx: &TxContext): u8 {
         let days_since_unix_epoch =
             tx_context::epoch_timestamp_ms(clock) / MS_IN_DAY;
-        // The unix epoch (1st Jan 1970 was a Thursday) ((days_since_unix_epoch + 3) % 7 as u8)
+        // The unix epoch (1st Jan 1970) was a Thursday so shift days
+        // since the epoch by 3 so that 0 = Monday.
+        ((days_since_unix_epoch + 3) % 7 as u8)
     }
 }